zvector/fate/README.md

 ### Array methods

-Each method in this section mirrors that of `Array`, acting upon the internal array of operation functions contained within the pipeline; `length` is an exception in that it is a method rather than a property, although it is accessible as such via `valueOf`.
+Each method in this section mirrors that of `Array`, acting upon the internal array of operation functions contained within the pipeline; `length` is an exception in that it is a method rather than a property.

 #### push
 #### pop